accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 1. Activate the **screen reader**.
 2. Fill in the form.
 3. For all data of a financial (e.g. income), legal (e.g. reference to an administrative act) or personal (e.g. telephone number) nature, for each form that transmits answers to a test or examination, check that the user can:
-	- modify or cancel data and carried out actions on that data while it is being entered (e.g. field entry and the browser's undo editing functionality are not disabled);
+	- [modify or cancel data and carried out actions](glossaire.md#modifying-or-cancelling-data-and-actions-taken) on that data while it is being entered (e.g. field entry and the platform's undo editing functionality are not disabled);
 	- or explicitly confirm the sending of this data via a dedicated mechanism (for example, a form field or an additional step).
 4. For each form that modifies or deletes data (for example, deleting a postal address), check that the user can
 	- retrieve the deleted data during input;